-24. The overall condition of forest products markets in the UNECE region is improving.
-European markets are stagnant, but industry consolidations and increased exports (created by demand from China and other extra-regional export destinations) have helped much of the wood sector to find firmer footing in markets that are more certain and predictable.

-- 25. The CIS experienced moderate growth in most forest products in 2013, assisted by a strong year for construction in the Russian Federation and many of the other CIS countries.
+- 18. The overall condition of forest products markets in the UNECE region is improving.
+However, markets in the European subregion are stagnant, but industry consolidations and increased exports (created by demand from China and other extra-regional export destinations) have helped much of the wood sector to diversify and adapt to the current market situation. - 19.
+The CIS experienced moderate growth in most forest products in 2013, assisted by a strong year for construction in the Russian Federation and many of the other CIS countries.
 Investments in new plants and the recapitalizing of old plants were a sign of optimism and confidence.
-Exports have been a strong feature of growth in the subregion, but unfolding geopolitical developments could negatively affect some of these markets (and possibly domestic markets as well).
-There was a drop in the production and consumption of pulp and paper in the CIS in 2013; however, the reconstruction and restructuring of the Russian pulp and paper industry is now a priority and should help future prospects. - 26.
+Exports have been a strong feature of growth in the subregion.
+There was a drop in the production and consumption of pulp and paper in the CIS in 2013; however, the reconstruction and restructuring of the Russian pulp and paper industry is now a priority and should help future prospects. - 20.
 North America continued to show strong positive movements in markets for most wood products.
 This was a result of the recovery in the housing sector, an improved economic situation, and increased exports of products and roundwood to Asia and of wood pellets to Europe.